Epitouche/Perimeter/poc/backend/go/doc.md

 ## Conclusion

 Golang provides an excellent foundation for the Action-Reaction Automation Platform, with its concurrency model, ecosystem, and deployment simplicity being standout strengths.
-While some limitations exist in advanced libraries and GUI development, they can be mitigated through careful planning and leveraging Go's growing ecosystem.
+While some limitations exist in advanced libraries and GUI development, they can be mitigated through careful planning and leveraging Go’s growing ecosystem.
 With proper design and integration, Go can serve as the backbone for a scalable, efficient, and maintainable automation platform.